jeetsukumaran/DendroPy/doc/source/tutorial/writing.rst

     ``comment``
         When writing NEXUS-formatted data, then the contents of this variable will be added as NEXUS comment to the output.
 By default, this is :keyword:`None`.

+.. _Customizing_Writing_PHYLIP:

+PHYLIP
+^^^^^^

+    ``strict``
+        Write in "strict" PHYLIP format, i.e., with taxon labels truncated to 10-characters, and sequence characters beginning on column 11.

+    ``spaces_to_underscores``
+        Replace all spaces in taxon labels with underscores; useful if writing in relaxed mode, where spaces are used to delimit the beginning of sequence characters.